Iranian operative charged in plot to murder John Bolton | Law-Order

 - United States

-An Iranian operative has been charged in a plot to murder former US national security adviser John Bolton in presumed retaliation for a US airstrike that killed the country's most powerful general, offering USD 300,000 to “eliminate” the Trump administration official, the Justice Department said Wednesday.
+An Iranian operative has been charged in a plot to murder former U.S. national security adviser John Bolton in presumed retaliation for a U.S. airstrike that killed the country's most powerful general, offering $300,000 to “eliminate” the Trump administration official, the Justice Department said Wednesday.

-Poursafi provided the person with Bolton's office address, including the name and contact information for someone who worked in the office, and took screenshots of surveillance photographs of Bolton's office, the FBI affidavit says.
+Poursafi provided the person with Bolton's office address, including the name and contact information for someone who worked in the office, the FBI affidavit says.

 “This was not an idle threat,” Assistant Attorney General Matthew Olsen, the Justice Department's top national security official, said in a statement released by the department.
-“And this is not the first time we've uncovered brazen acts by Iran to exact revenge against individuals in the US'' In 2011, for instance, the FBI and Justice Department revealed a disrupted plot engineered by the Iranian government to assassinate the Saudi ambassador to the US while the ambassador was in the US.
+“And this is not the first time we've uncovered brazen acts by Iran to exact revenge against individuals in the U.S.'' In 2011, for instance, the FBI and Justice Department revealed an Iranian government plot to assassinate the Saudi ambassador to the U.S. while the ambassador was in the U.S.

+A spokesman for Iran's foreign ministry, Nasser Kanaani, called the latest accusations baseless and politically motivated, state-run media reported.

 “While much cannot be said publicly right now, one point is indisputable: Iran's rulers are liars, terrorists, and enemies of the United States,” he said.